Streamlining Cloud Workload Identity Solutions

 - Features:

-- Temporary security credentials
+- Temporary security credentials that are automatically rotated.

 - Example: An AWS Lambda function can assume an IAM role that allows it to write logs to Amazon CloudWatch without embedding AWS credentials in the code.